Jwan622/dbt-practice/docs/notes_while_writing_dbt_models.md

 (END)
 ```

 **Quick eyeball check**: By eyeballing this data, it seems like nothing in common and so I assume those 3 `total_amounts` are from different airlines meaning the odd numbers (0, -1, and -12345678.00) are indeed redemptions.
-So we can write this as our query:
+So we can write this as our query to find redemptions:

 ```postgresql
     SELECT